Create custom Outlook GUI: ribbon tabs,

 Develop Outlook plug-ins in Delphi

-Add-in Express for Office and Delphi VCL allows you to write a COM add-in for Microsoft Outlook 2013, 2010, 2007, 2003 and lower with minimal time and coding.
+Add-in Express for Office and Delphi VCL allows you to write a COM add-in for all Outlook versions with minimal time and coding.

 Key features of Add-in Express for Outlook plugins:

 You may find useful a free sample Outlook add-in in Delphi with source code.

 Below you can see a step-by-step instruction on how to write a version-independent COM add-in for Microsoft Outlook in Delphi: add a custom ribbon tab, build a command bar and custom task pane, extend Outlook main menu and context menus.
 In the Add-in Express Developer Guide, you can find one more example of Writing Outlook add-in.

 1. Create a new Outlook COM add-in project

 In the Delphi IDE, close all opened projects, select the "File|New|Other..." item on the main menu, and run the "Outlook Add-in" wizard on the "Add-in Express VCL" item category of the "New Items" dialog box.